bthate/genocide/README.rst

         7) genocide mods=irc

 DESCCRIPTION
-        GENOCIDE is a python3 program that holds evidence that the king in the netherlands is doing a genocide, a written response where the king confirmed taking note “of what i have written”, namely proof that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison.
+        GENOCIDE is a python3 program that holds evidence that the king of the netherlands is doing a genocide, a written response where the king of the netherlands confirmed taking note of “what i have written”, namely proof that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison.
 This means that the king of the netherlands is not using laws to provide care for the elderly, handicapped, psychiatric patients and criminals but is using the laws to administer poison.
 Poison that makes impotent, is both physical (contracted muscles) and mental (let people hallucinate) torture and kills members of the victim groups.

         GENOCIDE shows correspondence with the Internationnal Criminal Court about the genocide of the king of the netherlands (using the law to